mnot/I-D/http-proxy-problem/draft.md

 However, some proxies may divert requests to servers other than the intended origin.
-For example, there is anecdotal evidence that a small number of networks re-route requests to advertising servers to their own servers, in an attempt to co-opt the associated revenue.
+For example, there is anecdotal evidence that a small number of networks re-route requests for advertising servers to their own servers in an attempt to co-opt the associated revenue, or to replace ads with "blank" content.
 This is really a form of content modification, discussed below.

 ## Caching